 After breakfast, explore Jaipur’s royal heritage with a visit to the majestic Amber Fort, rising above Maota Lake.
 Wander through its grand courtyards and the glittering Sheesh Mahal (Hall of Mirrors), where a single light sparkles into thousands of reflections — a true masterpiece of Rajput artistry.

-Stop at the iconic Hawa Mahal (Palace of Winds) for photos, then stroll through Jaipur’s lively bazaars, filled with colorful textiles, jewelry, and handicrafts — the perfect way to end your day in the Pink City.
+Stop at the iconic Hawa Mahal (Palace of Winds) for photos, then stroll through Jaipur’s lively bazaars filled with colorful textiles, jewelry, and handicrafts — the perfect way to end your day in the Pink City.

 08Day 8: Journey to Agra via Fatehpur Sikri

 After breakfast, drive to Agra (approximately 240 km / 4 hours), stopping en route at the fascinating Fatehpur Sikri — the once-glorious Mughal capital built by Emperor Akbar.
-This red sandstone city, now a UNESCO World Heritage Site, remains beautifully preserved with its royal courtyards, palaces, and mosques, offering a vivid glimpse into the splendour of Akbar’s reign.
+This red sandstone city, now a UNESCO World Heritage Site, remains beautifully preserved with its royal courtyards, palaces, and mosques, offering a vivid glimpse into the splendor of Akbar’s reign.

 Continue to Agra, the crown jewel of the Mughal Empire, celebrated for its architectural masterpieces and timeless artistry.
 Once a thriving hub under Akbar, Jahangir, and Shah Jahan, Agra still echoes with the grandeur of its imperial past.

-Today, the city is equally renowned for its skilled artisans — from intricate marble inlay work to fine carpets and leather goods, many of whom are descendants of the craftsmen who built the Taj Mahal.
+Today, the city is equally renowned for its skilled artisans — from intricate marble inlay work to fine carpets and leather goods — many of whom are descendants of the craftsmen who built the Taj Mahal.
 Upon arrival, check in to your hotel and relax, surrounded by the spirit of Mughal elegance.

 09Day 9: Sunrise at the Taj Mahal & Agra Fort – Return to Delhi